-Consider the following examples, which might help explain the nature of the fiduciary relationship:
+Consider the following examples, which might help explain the nature of fiduciary relationships in certain circumstances:

 “Peter King and his firm, Canel, King & Jones, have represented me and several of my corporate entities for over thirty years.
 They are experienced litigators who fight aggressively to achieve the best possible outcome and protect their clients’ business interests.
 Their area of expertise is not limited to litigating partnership disputes, breach of contract, breach of fiduciary duty, fraud or corporate opportunity disputes.
 They are litigators and trial lawyers who are dedicated to aggressively fighting for the client.
 They know litigation is not about them, but about achieving the best outcome and they know how to do it.” – Allan Leving